uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 Another annoyance arrived in cases where we want to "grow" an object as we iterate over it (e.g. the `fahrenheit` object in our second example).
 In order to do this with a for-loop, we had to go through the rigmarole of creating an empty object first.

 FP allows to avoid the explicit use of loop constructs and its associated downsides.
-In practice, there are two ways to implement FP in R: 1) The `*apply` family of functions in base R, and 2) the `map()` family of functions from the [purrr package](https://purrr.tidyverse.org/).
+In practice, there are two ways to implement FP in R:

+1. The `*apply` family of functions in base R.
+2. The `map*()` family of functions from the [purrr package](https://purrr.tidyverse.org/).

+Let's explore these in more depth.

 ### 1) `lapply()` and co.

 Base R contains a very useful family of `*apply` functions.
 I won't go through all of these here --- see `?apply` or [this blog post](https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r/) among numerous excellent resources --- but they all follow a similar philosophy and syntax.
-The good news from our perspective is that this syntax very closely mimics the basic for-loop syntax.
+The good news is that this syntax very closely mimics the syntax of basic for-loops.
 For example, consider the code below, which is analgous to our first for-loop above, but now invokes a **`base::lapply()`** call instead.

 ```r